Robust short-term memory without synaptic learning: Results

+where $h_i=\omega\sum_j{\hat{a}}_{ij}s_{j}$ is the {\it field} at neuron $i$, and $T$ is a stochasticity parameter called \textit{temperature}.
+This dynamics can be derived by considering coupled binary elements in a thermal bath, the transition rule stemming from energy differences between states \cite{Hopfield,Amit,Fraiman}.

-First of all, we shall consider the network defined by $\hat{a}$ to be made up of $M$ distinct modules.
+We shall consider the network defined by $\hat{a}$ to be made up of $M$ distinct modules.
 To achieve this, we can first construct $M$ separate random directed networks, each with $n=N/M$ nodes and mean degree (mean number of neighbours) $\langle k\rangle$.
-Then we evaluate each edge and, with probability $\lambda$, eliminate it, to be substituted for another edge between the original post-synaptic neuron and a new pre-synaptic neuron chosen at random from among any of those in other modules\footnote{We do not allow self-edges (although these can occur in reality) since they can be regarded as a form of cellular bistability.}.
-Note that this protocol does not alter the number of pre-synaptic neighbours of each node, $k^{in}_{i}=\sum_{j}\hat{a}_{ij}$ (although the number of post-synaptic neurons, $k^{out}_{i}=\sum_{j}\hat{a}_{ji}$, can vary).
-The parameter $\lambda$ can be seen as a measure of \textit{modularity} of the partition considered, since it coincides with the expected value of the proportion of edges that link different modules.
+Then we evaluate each edge $\hat{a}_{ij}=1$ and, with probability $\lambda$, eliminate it ($\hat{a}_{ij}\rightarrow0$), to be substituted for another edge between the original (postsynaptic) neuron $i$ and a new (presynaptic) neuron $l$ chosen at random from among any of those in other modules ($\hat{a}_{il}\rightarrow1$).
+We do not allow self-edges (although they can occur in reality) since these could be regarded as equivalent to a form of cellular bistability.
+Note that this protocol does not alter the number of presynaptic neighbours of each node, $k^{in}_{i}=\sum_{j}\hat{a}_{ij}$, although the number of postsynaptic neurons, $k^{out}_{i}=\sum_{j}\hat{a}_{ji}$, can vary.
+The parameter $\lambda$ can be seen as a measure of {\it modularity} of the partition considered, since it coincides with the expected value of the proportion of edges that link different modules \cite{Newman_rev}.
 In particular, $\lambda=0$ defines a network of disconnected modules, while $\lambda=1-M^{-1}$ yields a random network in which this partition has no modularity.
 If $\lambda\in(1-M^{-1},1)$, the partition is less than randomly modular -- i.e., it is \textit{quasi-multipartite} (or multipartite if $\lambda=1$).

-If the size of the modules is of the order of $\langle k\rangle$, the network will also be highly clustered.
-Taking into account that the network is directed, let us define the clustering coefficient $C_{i}$ as the probability, given that there is a synapse from neuron $i$ to a neuron $j$ and from another neuron $l$ to $i$, that there be a synapse from $j$ to $l$: that is, that there exist a feedback loop $i\rightarrow j\rightarrow l \rightarrow i$.
-Then, assuming $M\gg1$, the expected value of the clustering coefficient $C\equiv \langle C_{i}\rangle$ is

-\section{Cluster Reverberation}
+\subsection{Cluster Reverberation}